Skip to content

 Q: How many parts can a sentence have?
 A: How many rooms can a house have?

 In this next lesson, we will take a close look at one very common, important, and versatile method for adding substance to a sentence: adding a second main clause!
 We can add “lesser” parts, too.
-We’ll look at many options for that in the essay that follows this one.
+We’ll look at many options for that in lesson Stage 2-e, which follows this one.
 But, for now and for reasons I’ll soon present, let’s focus on adding not a lesser, but a “greater” part to our sentence — namely, another sentence!

 Before we dig into the hows, whys, whens, and when-nots of this prospect, here’s a brief pre-quiz to check on what you might already know and also to preview where we’re going, here in Stage 2-d.